A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors: MFOCI: Multivariate Feature Ordering by Conditional Independence

-We revisit the global climate data set from Subsection \ref{RDE.Subsect.FS} and compare the feature selection outcome obtained via MFOCI (see Table \ref{Fig.Climate2}) with KFOCI and Lasso.
-Due to Table \ref{Fig.SeoulWeatherII}, the procedure via Lasso ends with 7 predictor variables, the procedure via KFOCI (where we apply the kernel \texttt{rbfdot(1)}) ends with 5 predictor variables, and both MFOCI via \(T\) and KFOCI applying the default kernel end with the same 4 predictor variables (even though the order of selected variables differs).
-Note that KFOCI is used here with the default number of nearest neighbours.
-For each subset of selected variables, the (cross validated) mean squared prediction error (MSPE) based on a random forest are calculated using the \texttt{R}-package \emph{MultivariateRandomForest}.\footnote{When compared to the corresponding MSPE (for response AMT) of 151 for the variables selected via MFOCI and KFOCI (default kernel) in Table \ref{Fig.SeoulWeatherII}, an MSPE of 178 for the variables selected by Lasso seems a little too high.
+We consider the data set of bioclimatic variables for $n=1862$ locations homogeneously distributed over the global landmass from CHELSEA \citep{karger2017, karger2018} and analyze the influence of a set of thermal and precipitation-related variables (see Table \ref{Fig.Climate1} in the Supplementary Material) on the pair \emph{Annual Mean Temperature} (AMT) and \emph{Annual Precipitation} (AP).
+Due to Table \ref{Fig.SeoulWeatherII}, the procedure through Lasso ends with 7 predictor variables, the procedures via KFOCI (where we apply the kernel \texttt{rbfdot(1)}) and via dcorVS (where we apply the methods \texttt{dcor.fed}) end with 5 predictor variables, and both MFOCI via \(T\) and KFOCI applying the default kernel end with the same 4 predictor variables (even though the order of selected variables differs).
+Note that KFOCI is used here with the default number of nearest neighbors.
+For each subset of selected variables, the (cross-validated) mean squared prediction errors (MSPE) based on a random forest are calculated using the \texttt{R}-package \emph{MultivariateRandomForest}.\footnote{When compared to the corresponding MSPE (for response AMT) of 151 for the variables selected via MFOCI and KFOCI (default kernel) in Table \ref{Fig.SeoulWeatherII}, an MSPE of 178 for the variables selected by Lasso seems a little too high.
 We suspect that this is due to a sensitivity of the \texttt{R}-package \emph{MultivariateRandomForest} to the order of the predictor variables.}

-To conclude, MFOCI achieves similar prediction errors as the other methods, but with a considerably smaller number of selected variables than Lasso (and BVCQR in Appendix \ref{RDE.Subsect.FSIII.App}) resulting in a significant reduction in complexity.
-MFOCI and KFOCI perform comparably well, however, the variable selection via KFOCI exhibits a sensitivity to the kernel used.
+To conclude, MFOCI achieves similar prediction errors as the other methods, but with a considerably smaller number of selected variables than Lasso (and BVCQR in Section \ref{RDE.Subsect.FSIII.App}) resulting in a significant reduction in complexity.
+MFOCI and KFOCI perform comparably well; however, the variable selection via KFOCI exhibits a sensitivity to the kernel used.